VahantSharma/AlgoBurner/README.md

 ## 🚀 Features

-- **LeetCode Stats Integration**: Enter your username to get your stats analyzed
+- **Real LeetCode API Integration**: Fetches actual user statistics from LeetCode
-- **Savage Roasts**: Get hilariously roasted based on your performance
+- **Savage Roasts**: Get hilariously roasted based on your real performance
 - **Beautiful Charts**: Visualize your problem-solving statistics
+- **Error Handling**: Graceful handling of API failures and invalid usernames
 - **Social Sharing**: Share your roast on LinkedIn and Twitter
 - **Responsive Design**: Looks great on all devices
 - **Dark Theme**: Easy on the eyes, hard on your ego